seamapi/docs/docs/api-clients/client-sessions/README.md

 // Redirect the user to the connect webview. res.redirect(connect_webview.url)

-// In one of your application views, return a list of devices to your user const devices = await seam.devices.list({
+// In one of your application views, return a list of devices to your user. const devices = await seam.devices.list({
   user_identifier_key,
   name: "Front Door",